Startup Loans

 Your business plan is more than simply the financial forecast, although that is a very important aspect.
 It also details the strength of your idea, presents your experience in the industry, and shows your passion and belief in the business.

-It is advantages to polish your business plan to present your company in the best possible light.
+It is advantageous to polish your business plan to present your company in the best possible light.
 Remember, there is help available to complete your business plan, from specialist companies who will work with you to write the perfect plan to charitable institutions who will provide advice on writing business plans for free.

 How Relevant is My Credit History?

 Very.
-Both your personal credit history if you are a director, sole trader, or partner will be looked at in detail by a prospective lender, and the business credit history will also be considered.
+Both your personal credit history, if you are a director, sole trader, or partner, will be looked at in detail by a prospective lender, and the business credit history will also be considered.

 If your business is very new, it will not have relevant credit scoring and greater weight will be placed on your personal credit and those of the other directors or partners in the business.